 One of the most unfortunate themes in the slate of anti-transgender bills introduced across the country this legislative season has been an emphasis on euphemistically describing - and writing into state law - the current or former state of transgender people's genitals.
-Some bills try to chastely allude to "chromosomes" or "deoxyribonucleic acid" (DNA) - disregarding that few people have tested their own DNA to know for sure what chromosomes they have - while the more coarse bills use the more colorful descriptors "anatomical sex" or "biological sex".
+Some bills try to chastely allude to "chromosomes" or "deoxyribonucleic acid" (DNA) - disregarding that few people have tested their own DNA to know for sure what chromosomes they have - while the more coarse bills use the colorful descriptors "anatomical sex" or "biological sex".
 These bills insist that sex is as determined at birth and as recorded on a birth certificate.
-Others go even further, insisting that if a birth certificate is going to be accepted by a government agency for any reason (such as a school using a birth certificate to determine age) it must be accepted as the final word on all matters (such as mandating that transgender students must play sports based on their sex assigned at birth).
-Another would overturn existing state law to mandate that a sex designation on a birth certificate could only be changed in the case of a typographical error.
+Others go even further, insisting that if a birth certificate is going to be accepted by a government

+These laws lead to an invasion of privacy for all people. agency for any reason (such as a school using a birth certificate to determine age), it must be accepted as the final word on all matters (such as mandating that transgender students must play sports based on their sex assigned at birth).
+Another bill would overturn existing state law to mandate that a sex designation on a birth certificate could only be changed in the case of a typographical error.